-While the VPN provider protects your devices from malware, data is currently limited to 500 MB.
+While the free VPN provider protects your devices from malware, data is currently limited to 500 MB.
 This is not enough to download large files, but it’s suitable for streaming 30 minutes of low-quality videos.
 It’s also great for checking your emails, sending and receiving emails.

 Besides the 500MB data limit, Betternet allows you to connect to its US server location only.
 As such, it may be challenging to access geo-blocked sites in other countries.
 It does offer good speeds but no kill switch.
 So, if your VPN connection fails, the provider will not route your traffic through its encrypted network.

 To ensure total anonymity, reconnect your VPN.
 You ought to know that Betternet collects more user information, unlike other VPN providers.
 Also, expect lots of ads when using the free plan.